Ron Machol job expert 88.

 Ron Machol has been involved in Israemploy [www.israemploy.net] - an Israeli non-profit organization devoted to helping immigrants to Israel and others prepare for the employment market and find work - almost from its inception.
 He has 20 years of work experience in hi-tech, both in the US and in Israel.
 His work at Israemploy over the past years is focused on consulting with a wide variety of job seekers in Israel, both olim and veteran immigrants and those considering aliyah, and developing relationships with Israeli employers and professionals in many different industries.

-Israemploy has been in operation for six (6), and during this period has assisted thousands of people via its job list and personal consultations.
+Israemploy has been in operation for six (6)years, and during this period has assisted thousands of people via its job list and personal consultations.

 The consultations are personalized, and focus on the employment needs of the individual.
 Subjects can include identifying transferable skills, writing an Israeli CV/resume, how to network in Israel, and overall job search techniques.

-Click here to send your questions to Ron and please leave your comments below.
+Click here to send your questions to Ron and please leave your comments on the articles and answers below.